raphaelstuart/speadhead-warno/README.md

 # speadhead-warno
 SpearHead mod for warno

-THE MOD IS NOT CAPABLE TO LATEST VERSION OF WARNO PLEASE UPDATE IT FIRST.
+THE MOD IS NOT CAPABLE WITH LATEST VERSION OF WARNO PLEASE UPDATE IT FIRST.

 ## Startup
 1. Copy and paste `.PATH.bat.template` and rename the new file to `.PATH.bat`